articulate/actions-markdownlint/README.md

 - uses: articulate/actions-markdownlint@v1
 ```

-You can set the config file, the files it scans, or files/directories to ignore.
+You can set the config file, the files it scans, files/directories to ignore, or
+the version of markdownlint-cli to install.

 ```yaml
 - uses: articulate/actions-markdownlint@v1